tenuss2012/OpenAI-Agents/README.md

 - `src/`: Source code directory
   - `agents/`: Agent implementations
-    - `base_agent.py`: Base agent class with common functionality
+    - `base_agent.py`: Base agent wrapper
-    - `research_agent.py`: Research agent implementation
+    - `specialized_agents.py`: Specialized agent definitions
   - `app.py`: Flask web application
-- `tests/`: Test files
-- `examples/`: Example usage and demonstrations
-- `docs/`: Documentation

 ## Using the Web Interface

 1. Open the web interface at `http://localhost:5000`
-2. Enter your research query in the text area
+2. Enter your query in the text area
 3. Click "Submit" to process your query
+4. The system will automatically route your query to the most appropriate agent
-4. View the response and context information
+5. View the agent's response

+## Viewing Traces

+To review what happened during your agent runs, navigate to the Trace viewer in the OpenAI Dashboard.

 ## Contributing

 Feel free to open issues or submit pull requests.
 Some areas for potential improvement:

-- Additional agent types
+- Additional specialized agents
-- Enhanced web search capabilities
+- Enhanced agent capabilities
-- Better context management
+- Improved web interface
-- Improved error handling
+- Better error handling
 - User authentication
-- Advanced web interface features

 ## License